venthur/pyff-lecture/README.markdown

 In the materials you'll find a directory `Relax` where a working yet incomplete Relax Feedback is implemented.
-Your task is to modify the `update_polygon` method in a way that the polygon moves and changes it color.
+Your task is to modify the `update_polygon` method in a way that the polygon moves and changes its color.

 Please remember that the subject is supposed to relax, so try to avoid aggressive movements and color changes!